 Not retaining the right attorney for your case can be a huge mistake, especially if your injuries significantly impact your personal and financial situations now and in the future.

 Call Schechter, Shaffer & Harris, L.L.P if you need a Houston personal injury lawyer with years of trial experience with the regional court system.
-Call our legal team today at (713) 364-0723 to schedule a free consultation.
+Contact our legal team today to schedule a free consultation.
 We can talk about your accident, how Texas law may apply, and how we can help you and your family.